vib795/passport-tool/README.md

 # Indian Passport Photo Tool

-A free, open-source tool for resizing and formatting photos for Indian passport applications through VFS Global.
+A free, open-source tool for resizing and formatting photos for Indian passport applications through VFS Global and Passport Seva.

 ## Features